yusdacra/website/src/routes/entries/japan-trip24/+page.md

 ## 1-16 / 09 / 2024

-photos i took while on a japan trip
+photos it took while on a japan trip

-~~these are *not* sorted, have fun trying to figure out the actual order (i accidentally stripped the exif data and im too lazy to find the images again)~~ fixed!!!! i also added a few images because im dumb and forgot
+~~these are *not* sorted, have fun trying to figure out the actual order (it accidentally stripped the exif data and its too lazy to find the images again)~~ fixed!!!! it also added a few images because its dumb and forgot

 *(you can click on an image to see original!)*